Nuruzzaman Nayan

-Nuruzzaman Nayan (নুরুজ্জামান নয়ন) is a Bangladeshi retired footballer who played as a goalkeeper, and is the goalkeeping coach of Bashundhara Kings.
-He is the first-ever Bangladeshi goalkeeping coach to get AFC/FFA Goalkeeping Level 1 and Level 2 licence.
-He was the goalkeeper coach of Bangladesh in 2021 SAFF Championship.
+Nuruzzaman Nayan (নুরুজ্জামান নয়ন) is a retired Bangladeshi footballer who played as a goalkeeper, and is the goalkeeping coach of the Bashundhara Kings.
+As the first-ever Bangladeshi goalkeeping coach, he has achieved Goalkeeping Level 1 in 2016 in Nepal, Goalkeeping Level 2 in 2019 in Australia, and obtained a Goalkeeping A Diploma in 2024 in Malaysia.
+This is the first time a goalkeeper coach from Bangladesh has received such a highest-level certificate.
+He was the goalkeeper coach of Bangladesh in the 2021 SAFF Championship.

 He is regarded as the country's most qualified goalkeeping coach with several coaching licences.
 In 2016, he achieved AFC Goakeeping Level 1 Coaching Certificate as first Bangladeshi.
 He is also an AFC 'A' Coaching Licence holder and a coach instructor.
-Nayan is the former goalkeeping coach of both Bangladesh men's football team and Bangladesh women's football team.
+Nayan is the former goalkeeping coach of both the Bangladesh men's football team and the Bangladesh women's football team.
 He played for more than ten years in domestic football.